2nd Friday Norman Art Walk is a free celebration of arts & creativity held monthly starting at 6 p.m. in the Walker Arts District of Downtown Norman.

 Hannah Harper at MAINSITE Contemporary Art

-Ruth Loveland at Magic Sad
+Ruth Loveland at OSC-Press, Magic Sad

 Billy Hensley at Legally Brewed